davidxc/wordtag/README.txt

 	   Word Tag has dependencies on NLTK >= 2.0, wxPython >= 2.8,
            and NumPy >= 1.6.
-NumPy needs a C compiler to install its extensions, but it's often easier to install NumPy from a binary package. wxPython cannot currently be installed from PyPi, it must be installed manually from the wxPython website.
+NumPy needs a C compiler to install its extensions, but it's often easier to install NumPy from a binary package. wxPython must be installed manually from the wxPython website.

 	- Is there a help page?